-Delightfully sweet with just a hint of tang, apricots (Prunus armeniaca) are a must-have in the home orchard.
+Delightfully sweet with just a hint of tang, apricots (Prunus armeniaca) are a must-have in the home orchard across this plant's hardiness range in USDA zones 5 through 8.
 Apricot trees are some of the very first fruit trees to bloom in the spring, and as such, they are ready to harvest earlier in the summer than other fruits.
 In its prime, a single tree can easily produce fruit in excess of 150 to 200 pounds every year.
 Dwarf varieties produce 50 to 100 pounds, so you'll have plenty of apricots no matter what size tree you choose.

 Best Uses for Apricots

 Like other trees in the home orchard, apricots serve as a source of delicious, homegrown food.
-With proper care, apricot trees live 40 to 150 years.
+With proper care, apricot trees live 40 to 150 years, although a typical lifespan is 20-40 years.
 They begin setting fruit two to four years after planting and usually continue to do so for at least 15 years.

 Don't worry that two trees will leave you drowning in apricots.
 You can eat these versatile fruits fresh, or you can freeze, can and dry them.
 This gives you lots of storage options.
 You can also give away some apricots.
 Most people won't turn down a gift of fresh, homegrown apricots.
 Some food banks are also willing to accept donations from home orchards.